vackosar/vackosar.github.io/_posts/2018-02-25-Creating-Custom-Ubuntu-Web-Link-App.md

 date: 2018-02-25
 ---

 Say you would like to have WhatsApp on Ubuntu as a sandboxed application, but you cannot find any package for that.
 WhatsApp has a web page, but how to make sure that the page opens as separate application with custom icon and has ability to track you or access your login information?

-Solution below uses Chromium Browser:
+Two step solution below uses Chromium browser.

 Create a desktop file ```whatsapp.desktop``` containing following:
 ```shell